What is it?

 -

-An open workshop to check for signs of spyware on your phone, and a space to answer technological questions and curiosities.
-We bring zines and tech tools; you bring your questions and challenges.
-Together we build a safe environment for learning.
+An open workshop to check for signs of spyware on your phone, and a space to resolve technological doubts and curiosities.
+We bring zines and technological tools; you bring your questions and challenges.
+Together we build a safe environment to learn.

 https://sindominio.net/logout/web/ -

-This workshop explores new techniques of digital repression targeting Human Rights Defenders.
-We will share recent cases of espionage in Europe, South America and North Africa, and review tools to protect our communications and data.
-Beyond individual self-protection, this space aims to build collective strategies — drawing on experiences from vulnerable communities — to interconnect, resist and strengthen our resilience in the face of the approaching authoritarian storm.
+This workshop explores the new digital repression techniques directed at Human Rights Defenders.
+We will share recent espionage cases in Europe, South America and North Africa, and review tools to protect our communications and data.
+Beyond individual self-protection, this space aims to build collective strategies — drawing on experiences from vulnerable communities — to interconnect, resist and strengthen our resilience in the face of the approaching authoritarian storm. -

 -

-This workshop shares the processes that CICTA has developed in the territory, bringing together community work, art and science as practices for organisational strengthening and collective reflection.
-Drawing on situated experiences, a dialogue will open on how these crossings generate knowledge, memory and care for the territory, in conversation with community knowledge.
-The activity will be participatory, combining experience sharing and collective exchange.
+This workshop shares the processes that CICTA has developed in the territory, articulating the communal, art and science as practices for organizational strengthening and collective reflection.
+Based on situated experiences, a dialogue space will open on how these crossings allow generating knowledge, memory and care for the territory.

 https://www.cicta.org/acerca-de/ -

-A kite-flying activity to monitor possible contamination of the territory. -
+Kite-flying activity to monitor possible contamination of the territory.

-LA IN.QUIETA.
-Rehearsing ways of opening ourselves to perceiving nature as a living being, opening our senses to enter into communication and appreciate ourselves in relation to the Earth.
-A workshop where we will awaken our bodily senses, listen to the surroundings of Ca la Fou and share accounts and records of the experience of coming into contact with nature when we know ourselves to be part of it and relate to it with respect and loving attention.
+LA IN.QUIETA — Rehearsing ways of attuning to the perception of nature as a living being, opening the senses to enter into communication and appreciate ourselves in relation to the Earth.
+A workshop where we will awaken our bodily senses, listen to the surroundings of Ca la Fou and share stories and records of the experience of coming into contact with nature when we know ourselves as part of it.

 Nihilism Today

-An illustrated talk starting from the question "can communities sustain themselves on nothing?" to propose a reframing of the concept through a playful and light-hearted journey through a selection of texts on nihilism, its history and its different forms.
-Duration: 1 hour with space for questions and dialogue.
+A slideshow talk that starts from the question "do communities sustain themselves in nothingness?" to propose a resignification of the concept through a playful journey through a selection of texts on nihilism, its history and its different types.

 Technological, Food and Bodily Sovereignty